The right tools for the job…

 I attempt to always be aware of where I am.
 If in uncertain or difficult territory, I may not stow the map, instead keeping it my hand with my thumb following my location as I move.
 I would far rather make the more frequent and brief halts to affirm location that to wander miles off course before I realise.
 Or worse, to wander down the contours and have to labour back up when I become aware of my mistake.
 It has happened and will no doubt occur again.
 All I can do is try and reduce those times.

 In the UK, I put most of my faith in Ordnance Survey maps.
 I absolutely adore (not too strong a word) the 1:25,000 maps.
 The detail is fantastic.
+I have written before on my long-time love affair with O.S. maps.
 For instance, to be able to tell which side of a wall a path is can be a real boon.
 For wider expanses with less features (yes Scotland I am talking about you), then 1:50,000 are pretty much all that is required.
 Increasingly these days I find I am using the Harvey 1:40,000 maps, their strip maps for long distance paths are lighter, waterproof and show more than enough detail.
 Just don’t walk ‘off the map’ though.
+I have used other maps on occasion, the Footprint maps are really good and the A-Z Adventure bound strip maps could only be improved by making them waterproof.

 The danger with a strip map or reliance on tiny portions of Ordnance Survey maps being reproduced in guide books (or worse, an ‘artist’s’ rendition of what he thinks the ground looks like) is when you go ‘off piste’ for one reason or another.
 Be it looking for somewhere to shelter, poor weather on the high ground, local forestry works, or even lost.
 That is where a full sized map is worth its weight.